 What are the main causes of back pain?

-The most common causes of back pain are sprains and strains, which mainly involve the muscles, ligaments or tendons in the back.
+The most common causes of lumbar spine pain are sprains and strains, which mainly involve the muscles, ligaments or tendons in the back.

-Other structural issues may also result in back pain, including:
+Other structural issues may also result in pain, including:

-- A prolapsed disc – which may cause compression on a nerve resulting in back pain or sciatica (a sharp, shooting pain which travels down the buttock and back of the leg).
+- A prolapsed disc – which may cause compression on a nerve resulting in lumbar pain or sciatica (a sharp, shooting pain which travels down the buttock and back of the leg).

 - Arthritis (degeneration of the spinal joints) – can be a cause of severe low back pain, usually presenting in people from around the age of 50 onwards